-The StreamNet Data Store is a repository for any BPA projects that do not have an approved environmental data repository available.
+The StreamNet Data Store is a repository for any BPA projects where a recognized (monitoring methods.org) environmental data repository is not available.
 Improvements to the Data Store were made in 2015.
-Programming now pre-populates attributes from CbFish when project sponsors use the Data Store as a repository to secure their data.
+Programming now pre-populates attributes from the BPA database system (CbFish) when project sponsors use the Data Store as a repository to secure their data.
 Outreach to project managers was completed with the assistance of StreamNet staff within the agencies.
-A number of datasets were uploaded into the Data Store.
-It does appear that some projects designate the Data Store as their designated repository, but then did not upload any data.
-If quality assurance/control of this process were desired, we would need to institute some sort of feedback from the repository designation step to the data store for reporting purposes.
+At least 17 new or revised datasets were uploaded into the Data Store in 2017, ranging from Clearwater (Idaho) juvenile chinook telemetry to Montana trout genetic sample analysis.